orx/orx/README.md

 ### IMPORTANT - FIRST STEP:

-**If you just cloned orx's repository (or downloaded the `src` package), you will need to run the `setup.bat` / `setup.sh` script located at its root before being able to compile the engine.
+**If you just cloned orx's repository, you will need to run the `setup.bat` / `setup.sh` script located at its root before being able to compile the engine.
 This script will download all the required dependencies and generate the project files for your platform.
 Finally, the script will hook itself to mercurial/git so you won't have to run it manually ever again.**